OpenWaterFoundation/owf-learn-fortran/mkdocs-project/docs/fortran/overview.md

-# Fortran Language Overview
+# Fortran Language Overview #

-The Fortran language is a generally considered a procedural language, meaning that logic is executed as a sequency of function and subroutine calls that process data.
+The Fortran language is a generally considered a procedural language, meaning that logic is executed as a sequence of function and subroutine calls that process data.
 Although later versions of the language (90, 95, etc.) and compiler extensions introduced concepts of objects (see derived data types/structures), many legacy Fortran programs continue to utilize basic data types such as arrays of numbers.

-## Fortran 77 and 90 Differences
+## Fortran 77 and 90 Differences ##

 Fortran code has traditionally been a bit cryptic due to early limitations on the length of variable names (6 characters in Fortran 77) and implicit typing.
 For example, many old programs have variables with very short names that follow implicit typing (`i1` for integer, `a` for string, `x` for floating-point, etc.)